cfjedimaster/raymondcamden2018/_posts/2018/08/01/2018-08-01-adding-your-youtube-videos-to-your-static-site-with-vuejs.md

 ## Getting Your RSS URL

 So the first step is getting your RSS url.
 My first attempt at Googling for the solution led to an older solution that was still helpful.
-If you go to your channel, for example, <https://www.youtube.com/user/TheRaymondCamden>, and then view source, just ctrl-f (Find) for `rssXML`.
+If you go to your channel, for example, <https://www.youtube.com/user/TheRaymondCamden>, and then view source, just ctrl-f (Find) for `rssUrl`.
 You'll see something like this:

 	"rssUrl":"https://www.youtube.com/feeds/videos.xml?channel_id=UC8KROrnEHSnnV3z5J_FoSIg"